 Mould looks terrible and can be really bad for your health.
 That’s why getting rid of mould properly is so important.
 Some types of mould produce “mycotoxins”, which are very toxic to humans and can result in hay-fever like symptoms, respiratory illness and in the worst cases, inhibit the body’s immune system.

-For generations bleach has been the “go to” product for cleaning mould .
-Whilst the mould might look like it’s been removed, all that’s been achieved is to take the colour out of the mould so we can no longer see it.
-The mould is still alive and spurting out mould spores and mycotoxins making people sick, but now it can’t be seen.
+For generations, bleach has been the go-to product for cleaning mould.
+Whilst the mould might look like it’s been removed, all that’s been achieved is to take the colour out of the fuzzy stuff on top, so we can no longer see it.
+The mould membrane underneath is still alive and strong, spurting out mould spores and mycotoxins making people sick, but now it can’t be seen.

 THE BEST WAY TO KILL MOULD!

-Small patches of mould can be effectively treated with one of the two safe, readily available solutions:
+Small patches of mould can be effectively treated with one of these two safe and readily available solutions:

 What if there is a still a mark after I kill the mould?